-(1) Unallocated entitlements under the 2018 RSU Plan were last approved by shareholders on May 27, 2021, and the maximum number of RSU shares issuable under this Plan shall not, together with all other security-based compensation arrangements of the Corporation exceed 10% of the issued and outstanding Common Shares as at the date of such Grant on a non-diluted basis.
-For the year ended December 31, 2023, 1,878,320 RSUs were granted under the 2021 RSU Plan to officers, directors, employees and consultants and 1,005,333 were vested and 68,944 were cancelled.
+Unallocated entitlements under the 2018 RSU Plan were last approved by the Shareholders on May 30, 2024, and the maximum number of RSU Shares issuable under this Plan shall not, together with all other security-based compensation arrangements of the Company exceed 10% of the issued and outstanding Common Shares as at the date of such Grant on a non-diluted basis.
+For the year ended December 31, 2024, 1,881,000 RSUs were granted under the 2018 RSU Plan to officers, directors, employees and consultants and 1,197,709 were vested and 137,132 were cancelled.
 The value of the RSUs is based on the closing price of the Common Shares on the vesting date.
-The RSUs will vest one-third annually over three years, and the amount above reflects the accrual for unvested share-based awards issued in the current and previous years, as at December 31, 2023.
-The closing market price on March 25, 2023 was C\$1.09 per common share, and the closing market price on August 4, 2023 was C\$0.93 per common share, representing the two vesting dates in 2023.
+The RSUs will vest one-third annually over three years, and the amount above reflects the accrual for unvested share-based awards issued in the current and previous years, as at December 31, 2024.
+The closing market price on March 25, 2024 was C\$0.78 per Common Share, and the closing market price on March 29, 2024 was C\$0.84 per Common Share, representing the two vesting dates in 2023.

-The methodology used to calculate the grant-date fair value is based on the Black-Scholes Option Pricing Model.
-During the year ended December 31, 2022, 2,545,000 option-based awards were granted to officers, directors, employees, and consultants.
-The fair value was estimated using the following weighted-average assumptions: risk-free interest rate of 3.10%, expected dividend yield of 0%, expected option life of 5 years, expected forfeiture rate of 16.82% and expected share price volatility of 61.10%.
+(2) The methodology used to calculate the grant-date fair value is based on the Black-Scholes Option Pricing Model.
+During the year ended December 31, 2024, 2,500,000 option-based awards were granted to officers, directors, employees, and consultants.
+The fair value was estimated using the following weighted-average assumptions: risk-free interest rate of 3.51%, expected dividend yield of 0%, expected option life of 5 years, expected forfeiture rate of 15% and expected share price volatility of 60.73%.